 from laion_fmri.config import dataset_initialize

-from laion_fmri.discovery import describe, get_subjects
+from laion_fmri.discovery import describe, get_rois, get_subjects

-dataset_initialize(DATASET_PATH) # one-time setup
+dataset_initialize("/path/to/data") # one-time setup

 print(get_subjects()) # ['sub-01', 'sub-03', ...]